slateci/atlas-xcache/README.md

 **New Instances**

 To deploy new instances you must include the cluster, group, and app.
-Version is optional.

-        cluster: uutah-prod
+        cluster: umich-prod
-        group: slate-dev
+        group: atlas-xcache
-        app: nginx
+        app: xcache
-        version: 1.2.0

  **Existing instances**